awsdocs/amazon-kendra-developer-guide/doc_source/API_QuerySuggestionsBlockListSummary.md

 ## Contents<a name="API_QuerySuggestionsBlockListSummary_Contents"></a>

  ** CreatedAt **   <a name="Kendra-Type-QuerySuggestionsBlockListSummary-CreatedAt"></a>
-The date\-time summary information for a query suggestions block list was last created\.
+The Unix timestamp when the block list was created\.
 Type: Timestamp
 Required: No